 Can I beat inflation with savings in Africa?

-With regular bank savings accounts, no — most African bank savings rates fall far below inflation.
-However, with Treasury bills (18-22% in Nigeria, 25-28% in Ghana), money market funds (10-14% in Kenya), and tax-free savings accounts in South Africa, it is possible to achieve positive real returns.
-The higher your country's inflation, the more important it is to seek out these alternatives.
+With regular bank savings accounts, often no. Many African bank savings rates fall below inflation.
+However, with Treasury bills, money market funds and tax-free savings accounts in South Africa, it may be possible to achieve positive real returns when the current rates and fees support the goal.
+The higher your country's inflation, the more important it is to verify current rates before choosing a product.

 Are digital banks safe for saving money in Africa?